History of Kolkata: Name

-The area where the city is now located was originally inhabited by the people of three villages: Kalikata, Sutanuti and Gobindapur.
+The area where the city is now located was originally inhabited by the people of three villages: Kalikata, Sutanuti, and Gobindapur.
 However, the boundaries of the three villages gradually became less distinct, and before the battle of Plassey, the city could be divided into four different sub-areas: European Kolkata (Dihi Kolkata); a residential village with some sacred spots (Gobindapur); a traditional Indian market (Bazar Kalikata or Burrabazar); and a riverine mart concentrating on cloth trade (Sutanati).
 After the battle of Plassey in 1757, the Company started rebuilding the city.

 The Calcutta High Court ruled in 2003 that Job Charnock, the Englishman generally believed to be the founder of the Calcutta, is not the founder of the city and that hence Kolkata has no birthday.
 According to the Court, the city has its genesis in the Maurya and Gupta period and it was an established trading post long before the Slave Dynasty of the Delhi Sultanate, the Mughals, the Portuguese, the French or the East India Company established a modern township there.

 The East India Company chose the place for a trade settlement.
-In 1690, the Company bought three villages (Sutanuti, Kalikata and Gobindapur) from a local landlord family of Sabarna Roy Choudhury.
+In 1690, the Company bought three villages (Sutanuti, Kalikata, and Gobindapur) from a local landlord family of Sabarna Roy Choudhury.
 The next year, the company began developing the city as a Presidency City.
 In 1727, on the order of King George I, a civil court was set up in the city.
-The Calcutta Municipal corporation (now renamed Kolkata Municipal Corporation) was formed and the city had its first mayor.
+The Calcutta Municipal Corporation (now renamed Kolkata Municipal Corporation) was formed, and the town had its first mayor.